Complaints and Appeals

-A response, including explanation and resolution, will be provided within 20 working days of the case being assigned (i.e. the date of the initial acknowledgement).
+A response, including an explanation and resolution, will be provided within 20 working days of the case being assigned (i.e. the date of the initial acknowledgement).
 However, where the complainant wishes his/her name to be withheld from an investigation, WE will not be able to provide information on the outcome other than to inform the complainant that the investigation has been completed.
 In some cases (such as especially complex or serious complaints), the investigation may take longer and in such instances, the complainant will be notified of the revised timescale.
-The outcome will be recorded and incorporated into WE’s Continual Improvement Plan.

-Following Stage 1, if a complaint remains unresolved, the complainant should notify the Director of Human Resources (Karen Ruckert at email@example.com or (914) 345-9463 ext.
-4225) in writing that he/she wishes to pursue the complaint to the next stage.
-Acknowledgement of further investigation will be provided to the complainant in writing within 3 working days, and the complainant will be notified of the individual responsible for the investigation.
+Following Stage 1, if a complaint remains unresolved, the complainant should notify the Chief Financial Officer (Kimberly Hoyt at email@example.com in writing that he/she wishes to pursue the complaint to the next stage.
+Acknowledgment of further investigation will be provided to the complainant in writing within 3 working days, and the complainant will be notified of the individual responsible for the investigation.
 WE will log the further complaint.

 Conflict of Interest